ksarmentrout/ksarmentrout.github.io/content/post/continuing_EEG.md

  that are referred to when monitoring changes in brain activity.

  Some of these changes correspond to mental commands to move.
-The areas controlling movement in the brain are right on top, in the outermost layer of the brain, and they're in pretty much the same spot for everyone, making them good candidates for targeting with EEG.
+The areas controlling movement in the brain are right on top, in the outermost layer of the brain.
+They're also in pretty much the same spot for everyone, making them good candidates for targeting with EEG.
 One way to use this is through "motor imagery," where instead of actually moving part of your body, you instead just think really hard about it.
 There have been [a number of projects](https://sites.google.com/site/fabienlotte/pictures-and-videos) employing this as a control scheme (outside of this one lab as well, but I think some of those applications are interesting).
- Of course, you could also just physically move part of your body, and that would create a larger signal from the motor cortex, but it looks a lot less futuristic to be flailing an arm about while using one of these.
+ Of course, you could also just physically move part of your body and that would create a larger signal from the motor cortex, but it looks a lot less futuristic to be flailing an arm about while using one of these.

  Overall, by describing each of these parts, I've basically outlined my plan for a control scheme.
 I am discriminating